|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Rolling shutter test

-The 5D MKII's main handicap for a storm observer is its CMOS sensor - ruling out the ability to capture lightning footage.
+The 5D MKII's main handicap for a storm photographer is its CMOS sensor - ruling out the ability to capture lightning footage.
 All video cameras with CMOS sensors utilize a rolling shutter to capture video frames, and the 5D is no different.
 Rolling shutter makes any footage containing rapid pulses of light (like from a lightbar strobe, camera flash or lightning strike) exhibit partial exposure on the video frame:

 Flash test - Watch Video